 In times when I feel like God never answers my prayers, when I’m praying from Overwhelmed Land, when I am exhausted from being in the “war room” praying for my kids and grandkids, when I have to remind myself again and again to stop praying numb, I have this dog.
 Louie reminds me that God does hear me.
-Nearly every time I sit down to spend these times in prayer, Louie is there in my lap.
-He is always in a lap.
+Nearly every time I sit down to spend these times in prayer, Louie comes out from under the bed to sit with me.

 This is Louie who fits in a Louis Vuiton bag that he hates (thus no travel) named by our beloved “daughter-in-law” to daily remind me that God does hear me.